 - Zakumi's Dream Team - A Wii only exclusive, you're placed in the World Cup against 32 teams with randomized players.
 After each victory, you'll be allowed to steal the other players from the other team in order to successfully build "Zakumi's Dream Team"

 - Battle of the Nations - Represent your team online against rivals.
 Every game you play and every goal you score adds up to your country's point totals and allows you to compete in a global challenge to make your country at the top of the leaderboard.
 Every performance is rated, recorded, and upload.
 Your player ratings are then uploaded to a global leaderboard in order to take your country to the top.

-It has been announced that all ten venues being used in South Africa this summer for the World Cup will also be available in the game.
-This includes:
+It has been announced that all ten venues being used in South Africa this summer for the World Cup will be available in the game.
+These are: